 Learning how to calm down during a fear-based reaction empowers you.
 You decondition yourself from living in fear.
 The next time around, you’ll be able to delay the reaction and feel more in control of your life.

 Use these 10 ways to calm down intense negative emotions and take back the reins.
-Then, check out this article to overcome your negative emotions by getting to the root of them.

 Ways to Calm Down Via Grounding Exercises